RichStone/readme-template/README.md

 - How much time did it take?
 - What was easy, where did you struggle? e.g.: [this project](https://datagoodie.com/blog/introducing-data-collection-tool/)

-*this README.md template was originally created by [Dan Bader](https://twitter.com/dbader_org) and extend by [RichStone](https://github.com/RichStone/)*

-*An example project that uses this extensive template is my [data collection tool](https://github.com/RichStone/data-collection-download-tool)*

-> let me know if you need any translations of the template.

 <!-- Markdown link & img dfn's -->
 [npm-image]: https://img.shields.io/npm/v/datadog-metrics.svg?style=flat-square